electron/electron/docs/glossary.md

 distinguish between the features available in "Node core" versus packages published to the npm registry by the much larger "user" community.

-Just like Node, Electron is focused on having a small set of APIs that provide all the necessary primitives for developing multi-platform Desktop applications.
+Like Node, Electron is focused on having a small set of APIs that provide all the necessary primitives for developing multi-platform desktop applications.
 This design philosophy allows Electron to remain a flexible tool without being overly prescriptive about how it should be used.
 Userland enables users to create and share tools that provide additional functionality on top of what is